 The Update Status feature lets you update the printer status and supplies information.
+To make sure that the printer status and supplies information is current, update the status regularly.

 - 1 From the Printers menu, click Printer Listing.

 - 2 Select one or more printers.

 - 3 Click Printer > Update status.